 For our big rig RV fifth wheel, we used the 50Amp surge protector.
 But for those with smaller towable campers, truck campers, vans or tiny motorhomes like our Winnebago View, you only need a 30Amp surge protector instead. there are other electrical protection options as well.

 A great RV tip, before plugging your RV electric cord into any electric source or power pedestal, always test the electricity using your surge protector first to see the electric output.

 PRO TIP: It’s important to know how much electricity is going into your coach.
 Read Why an RV Surge Protector is Needed for Motorhomes and Campers

 Electrical Cord Adapters

-For a 30amp RV: This is durable 50 amp male to 30 amp female adapter.
-You may need this to convert from 50amp to accommodate your 30amp RV.
+For a 30amp RV (vans, smaller motorhomes and travel trailers, truck campers), you’ll need a 50 amp male to 30 amp female adapter.
+You may also need this to convert from 50amp electric source to accommodate your 30amp RV.

 Water Pressure Regulator

 A water pressure regulator attaches to the campground water spigot.
 It reduces incoming water pressure to 50-55 psi that feeds from the water source, through your RV potable water hose and into your RV.
 This must have water hose accessory protects and prevents both your water hose and your RV’s plumbing from high pressure that could lead to your pipes bursting.